slaclab/pysmurf/README.config_file.md

 # Quick Start

 1. If it does not exist, make a directory for your site.
-2. Copy the default config file
+2. Copy the template config file from `cfg_files/template/template.cfg` into your directory you created in step 1.
-3. Check amplifier values
+3. Update the amplifier values if needed.
+4. If you know it, update the `bias_line_resistance` and `R_sh` fields.
+5. Save

+You should be able to call this config file when you instantiate your `SmurfControl` object.
+One of the first steps you'll do is run `estimate_phase_delay`.
+You can save the outputs into your config file so you will not need to run it in the future.

 # Important Variables